OISTE/repository/tmp/testcp.md

 the certificate itself.

-**This document reflects the common practices to be implemented by an Issuing CA authorized to issue SSL Certificates.**
+**This document reflects the common practices to be implemented by an Issuing CA authorized to issue TLS Certificates.**

 **If this CP allows multiple practices for a particular section, it must be understood that this CP will stipulate all the allowed practices and